andrewsgardner/WebLearn/README.md

 ## Installation
 It will be useful to set up a test server on your localhost to preview changes before you make them live on the web server.
 I usually use [Vagrant](https://www.vagrantup.com/) for this purpose.
 However, whichever environment you choose should run the Apache web server and a stable version of PHP.

-Make sure you've installed the following prerequisites on your server before we begin:
+Make sure you've installed the following prerequisites on your server:
 * [Node.js](https://nodejs.org/en/)
 * [Grunt](http://gruntjs.com/)
 * [SASS](http://sass-lang.com/)